camlab-ethz/GEMS/README.md

 * **ChemBERTa-77M and ESM2-T6** - `model/GATE18d_06AEPL_d0500`
 * **ChemBERTa-77M, ankh_base and ESM2-T6** - `model/GATE18d_B6AEPL_d0500`

-For each model, we provide five stdicts corresponding to the model's originating from 5-fold cross-validation.
+For each model, we provide five stdicts corresponding to the models originating from 5-fold cross-validation.
 Depending on the language model embeddings incorporated, these model showed different performance on benchmark datasets:

 ![Description](model_stdicts.png)